 If you're in the market for a new or recently built sailboat, odds are good that it is equipped with a saildrive system vs. a conventional shaft drive set-up.

 Basically a sail drive set-up is much like an outboard engine’s mid and lower section projecting through the boat’s hull.
 It’s a bit different in the sense that unlike an outboard engine or inboard/outboard (IO) set-up, the engine exhaust is not exiting the boat via the drive leg, but rather through the hull just like with a conventional drive system.
 However, raw-water intake for engine cooling is drawn up through the saildrive leg, just as with an outboard.

-To put the popularity of the saildrive in perspective, last year I sailed 23 new cruising sailboats, and of those 19 were equipped with either a Volvo Penta or Yanmar saildrive system.
-One thing is clear: boatbuilders are embracing saildrives in a big way.
 The flexibility of the saildrive configuration on a new hull design is compelling.
 The fact that the engine and drive system form essentially a single unit eases installation, and by design can keep weight “out of the ends,” which is always desirable with sailboats.

 With the saildrive, the weight of a shaft, stuffing box, and propeller are moved forward, almost under the engine.
 Further, the propeller’s angle of attack is more parallel to the surface of the water, which will enhance efficiency and help to minimize traditional prop-walk characteristics common to conventional drive configurations.
 There's also a wide variety of folding or feathering propellers available for saildrives -- also desirable for the sailing crowd aboard modern designs with relatively flat underwater surfaces aft of the keel that can accommodate saildrive systems.
 (One of many examples is the the Hanse 545.)